 |Module is taught during the following terms

-This module is designed to encourage students to reflect on the nature of business strategy; the approaches to strategy development; the implications of strategic choices; stakeholder interests and the wider context of strategy.
-In particular the module encourages students to evaluate many of the aspects of strategy and strategic thinking that are not usually reflected upon.
+This module is designed to encourage students to reflect on a variety of issues relating to business strategy, such as: the nature of business strategy; the approaches to strategy development; the implications of strategic choices; stakeholder interests and the wider context of strategy.
+In particular, the module encourages students to evaluate many of the aspects of strategy and strategic thinking that are not usually reflected upon.
 This module provides students with an insight into the nature of business strategy and its implications which go beyond what might be expected in the standard text book.
 Consequently, the module offers an insight into a range of current business issues, management dilemmas, ethical considerations, and general governance issues relating to the strategic direction of organizations.
 Overall, the module provides an introduction to strategy and a critical examination of its application in practice.